lucidarch/laravel/readme.md

 Following are the commands available through the `Lucid` CLI.

 - `make:service [name]`: Generate a new Service with the given name
-- `make:feature [service] [feature title]`: Generate a new Feature in the given Service with the given title
+- `make:feature [service] [feature title]`: Generate a new Feature in the given Service
 - `make:job [domain] [job title]`: Generate a new Job in the specified Domain (non-existing domains will be created)
+- `make:controller [service] [controller name]`: Generate a new Controller in the given Service
 - `list:services`: List the existing Services
-- `list:features`: List the existing Features, organised per Service
+- `list:features`: List the existing Features, organised by Service